Writing a news release

 Follow up your news release with a phone call to the news desk or journalist.

 - If possible, read over your news release and any background information first.
 Think about the 2 or 3 main points you want to get across.

 - Be polite but firm.

 - Introduce yourself: “Hello, I am (name) from (organisation).
 I emailed a press release to you on (date) about (subject).
-Please could I speak to the journalist who is covering this story.”
+I wanted to check you have received it, and whether you would like any more information.”

 - You will frequently be asked to send the email again.
 Ask for the name, number and email of the person you are speaking to, and email them immediately before they forget about your phone call.